Targeting Completeness: Automated Complexity Analysis of Integer Programs: Evaluation, Implementation, Related Work, and Conclusion

 \KoAT's source code, a binary, and a Docker image are available at:

-This website also has details on our experiments (including the results on the \tool{CITS} collection), a list and description of the new examples, and \emph{web interfaces} to run different configurations of \KoAT{} directly online.
+This website also has details on the experiments (including the results on the \tool{CITS} collection), a list and description of the new examples, and \emph{web interfaces} to run different configurations of \KoAT{} directly online.